 Even in summer, there is still snow in many areas of the trail, especially after Crystal Lake.
 Add to the mix some really steep parts to the trail, you may want to consider a walking stick.

 Near the mine ruins, you have 2 choices to continue to Crystal Lake.
 The ridge trail will save you some elevation exertion but the trail that comes near the chasm offers better views.
 Either way is fine.

 There is a public cabin for rent near Crystal Lake.
 You are only allowed to use it if you have a paid reservation.
-Be aware that’s it’s right on the trail and you will have very little privacy.
-Visit this website for more information.
+Be aware that's it's right on the trail and you will have very little privacy.
+Visit this website

 Feel free to drop your bag and hike down the moraine to Raven Glacier.
 But unless you know what you're doing, do not travel on the glacier.
 Snow could be hiding a deep crevasse and if you fall in, it was nice knowing you.